1147079942/3D-geometry-simplify/README.md

 # how to use
  1.if the test script work,you can execute the follow command

- <code>node ./src/bin/3DGeometrySimplify.js gltf -f ./resource/cup-metalblue.gltf  -o ./resource/cup-metalblue_1.gltf -q 0.5</code>
+ <code>node ./src/bin/3DGeometrySimplify.js gltf -f ./resource/cup-metalblue.gltf  -o ./resource/cup-metalblue_1.gltf -m QuadricError -q 0.5</code>

  2.install node command